Algorithmic Blindness in Large Language Models: A Calibration Study of Performance Prediction: Conclusion

 \section{Conclusion}

 Frontier LLMs exhibit systematic algorithmic blindness when predicting causal discovery algorithm performance.
 The overwhelming majority of LLM predictions fail to contain the true algorithmic mean and most models perform worse than random guessing.
 The marginal above-random performance of the sole exception is most consistent with benchmark memorization rather than genuine reasoning.
-LLM predicted ranges are orders of magnitude wider than true confidence intervals yet remain systematically misaligned with empirical performance, confirming a fundamental failure of uncertainty-aware algorithmic prediction rather than a conservative but useful response.
+LLM predicted ranges are orders of magnitude wider than true confidence intervals yet remain systematically misaligned with empirical performance.
 These results establish a clear negative finding for LLM-assisted algorithm selection in causal discovery and motivate careful empirical evaluation before deploying LLMs as performance predictors in any algorithmic domain.